Printers Waste

 stamps issued between 1872 and 1889.
 No Printers Waste has been reported on

 the 1890s King Alfonso XIII issues.
-Majority of the Printers Waste
+Majority of the

-is found imperforate.
-Examples are known perforated 14 or perforated 12, the latter is believed to have been privately
+Printers Waste is found imperforate.
+Examples are known perforated 14 or perforated

 perforated.
 The additional impression(s) are seen in varying degrees of mis-alignment (where the additional impressions do not